wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 Note: Before using Operations Service, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
 Without a valid PowerAuth activation, all endpoints will return an error
 <!-- end -->

-Operations Service communicates with a backend via [Mobile Token API endpoints](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Mobile-Token-API.md).
+Operations Service communicates with the [Mobile Token API](https://developers.wultra.com/components/enrollment-server/develop/documentation/Mobile-Token-API).

 ## Creating an Instance